-"At whatever age an athlete begins strength training, the emphasis is on the basics," Adams explains.
+"At whatever age an athlete begins strength training, the emphasis is on the basics," Rivera explains.
 "It's not about getting in the weight room and seeing how much you can lift.
 It's about learning proper movement and technique so athletes can safely develop the skills, strength and power for their sports."

 How to start strength training

 Athletes should begin a strength training program by using their own body weight for resistance and strength before moving on to weight.
-Adams and his team start athletes by reviewing the proper position and techniques for exercises such as lunges, squats, push-ups, pull-ups and planks.
+Rivera and his team start athletes by reviewing the proper position and techniques for exercises such as lunges, squats, push-ups, pull-ups and planks.
 They introduce resistance bands, bungee cords and exercise balls.

 When athletes get into late middle school or high school (around 14 years old), the focus may begin to shift from technique and movement to building strength with a weight lifting program.
-To avoid weight lifting injuries, Adams recommends athletes have guidance from strength training professionals who have direct experience and education related to sports training, including:
+To avoid weight lifting injuries, Rivera recommends athletes have guidance from strength training professionals who have direct experience and education related to sports training, including: